 The commands listed below are all relevant to the rooms.
 This topic is discussed more in-depth in the Rooms subsection.

 /rooms [username] - Show what rooms a user is in.
 Omit [username] to see your own rooms.

-/roomauth - Shows the particular staff for a room in a pop-up.
+/roomauth [room] - Shows the particular staff for a room in a pop-up.
 Without [room] it shows you the roomauth of the room you used the command in.

 This is a list of the rest of the commands which aren't as commonly used or don't fit under any other specific categories.
 Here you will find commands you may have never even heard of, such as /faq doubles or /opensource!